Skip to main content

 You may need specialty contact lenses if you have an eye condition such as astigmatism, myopia, or keratoconus, for comfort reasons, or because of your prescription.

 Soft lenses are made of more pliable material and conform to your eye, allowing oxygen to pass to the cornea.
-Rigid lenses, or GP (gas permeable) lenses, provide clearer vision but aren’t as comfortable and only cover 70-80% of the cornea.
 Hybrid lenses are a combination of soft and rigid lenses, providing comfort as well as clearer vision.

 Scleral lenses are an option when soft, rigid, and hybrid lenses fail to provide clear vision.
 These are most commonly used for patients with irregular corneas, dry eyes, or hard-to-fit eyes.